robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 ```

 ^This is the whole thing.
 I don’t have to write a single init method.
 I don’t have to write properties.
 I don’t even have to inject delays into the graph when I discover it needs them.

 ---

-# **THE DERIVATIVE of PARSERS**

-- Might, Darais, & Spiewak’s 2011 paper *[Parsing with Derivatives—a Functional Pearl](http://matt.might.net/papers/might2011derivatives.pdf)*

-- *Recognizes* and *parses* context-free languages

-	- Recognizing: “is my input valid?”

-	- Parsing: “how is the input structured?”

-- Validity and structure are defined by the grammar, which is made of parser combinators

----